 All members of this Chapter have the right to vote on chapter business as outlined in Section 2.
 Any Public or Private Sector member may hold elected positions of President, Vice-President, Secretary, Treasurer, and Member At Large.
 Members may only run for one position/office.

 The officers of the Chapter shall consist of the following: President, Vice President,, Secretary, Treasurer, Immediate Past President, two (2) Members At Large, and Technical Advisor.

 All offices, with the exception of the Technical Advisor, will be filled by election at the Annual Conference of the Chapter.
 A succession of officers to President, as set forth in the By-laws, requires only the election of the Vice-President.
 The office of Secretary and Treasurer will be filled by bi-annual election, except in the case of vacancy.
 The Secretary shall be elected on even years and Treasurer shall be elected on odd years.

-The term of office, with the exception of the Members At Large, Secretary, Treasurer, and Technical Advisor, shall be for one (1) year or until a successor is elected and assumes office..
+The term of office for all elected offices shall be for two (2) years or until a successor is elected and assumes office.

 Members At Large will be elected bi-annually for a two year term with one being elected on even years and one being elected on odd years.

 The Technical Advisor position shall serve a two (2) year term limit.
 The position shall be appointed by the current President for each two-year term.

 Section 2.
 Election Procedure